Mario Albertini

-Mario Albertini (1885–?) was an Italian swimmer and rower.
+Mario Albertini (11 March 1885 – 17 August 1957) was an Italian swimmer and rower.

 Albertini was born in 1885 in Pavia, Italy.
-He was a swimmer starting for Rari Nantes Pavia and between 1902 and 1906, he gained nine Italian national titles.
+He swam for Rari Nantes Pavia and won nine Italian national titles between 1902 and 1906.
 He competed at the 1906 Intercalated Games in Athens.
 In the 100 m freestyle, he was eliminated in the heats.
 In the 1 mile freestyle, he did not finish his heat.

-He was a rower for Battellieri Cristoforo Colombo and at the 1907 European Rowing Championships in Strasbourg he won a silver medal in the coxed four.
+He rowed for Battellieri Cristoforo Colombo and won a silver medal in the coxed four at the 1907 European Rowing Championships in Strasbourg.